The streets and sprawling shoreline of Boracay buzz with life.

 If it’s possible to travel back in time when Boracay wasn’t as well-developed (or abused) as it is now, I would want to see what the White Beach was like.

-So, anyway, I’ll probably come back to Boracay.
+Despite everything I’ve said, I might still visit Boracay.
 After all, I haven’t done any of the water activities everyone was telling me about.
 They must be super fun.
-Maybe.